MicrosoftDocs/architecture-center/docs/best-practices/identity.md

 # Identity providers

 Almost every cloud application needs to work with user identities.
-Identity is the foundation of modern security practices, and application user identity is a critical part of your solution's architecture.
+Identity is the foundation of modern security practices like [zero trust](https://www.microsoft.com/security/business/zero-trust), and application user identity is a critical part of your solution's architecture.

 For most solutions, consider using a managed identity provider (IdP) instead of building or operating your own.
 In this article, we describe the challenges of building or running your own identity provider.